hjw8120/Multiple-Linear-Regression/hw-03-mlr.md

 ![](hw-03-mlr_files/figure-gfm/qqplot-1.png)<!-- -->

-Linearity
+Linearity is satisfied for all predictor variables except number of floors because the scatterplots for the other variables show relatively positive correlations with logprice that follow a linear relationship, but the scatterplot between logprice and number of floors does not show a linear relationship.

 Normality is satisfied because the distribution of residuals for the logprice model is normal and the normal qq plot of residuals follows the line of best fit.

-Constant Variance is not satsified
+Constant Variance is not satsified for any of the predictor variables because the the variation in residuals are not constant across any of the predictor variables.

 Independence is not satisfied because a house’s price is not completely indpendent of other houses’ prices.
 For example, if the economy is not doing well, house prices might decrease in general, or houses might be priced lower to compete in the market.
+Also, houses in the same neighborhood might all be priced similarly.

 #### Interaction